Z-Bolt/Z-Bolt-Cura-Profiles/README.md

 2. Download profiles (Releases -> Download latest ZIP) from this repository.
 3.
 For Windows users:
-Move "resources" folder from downloaded archive to the root Cura directory and merge with replacement.
+4. Move "resources" folder from downloaded archive to the root Cura directory and merge with replacement.
+5. Start Cura and add a script "Mesh Print Size" (Extensions -> Post Processing -> Modify G-Code -> Add a script)

 For MacOS X (or newer) users:
 Move the content of the "resources" folder from downloaded archive into /Users/$USER/Library/Application Support/cura/4.12 and merge with replacement.
 Do not change "resources" directory inside Cura package.

-4. Start Cura and select printer profile corresponding to your printer model.
+6. Select printer profile corresponding to your printer model.

 RUS:
 Профили Ultimaker Cura для принтеров Z-Bolt.